-I am Jayne Garrett, your new school nurse.
+I am Jayne Garrett, your school nurse.
 My background includes 2 years of school nursing and 37 years of emergency nursing and teaching emergency protocols.
 I received my Bachelor of Science in Nursing from Illinois Wesleyan University.

 Students, You may call me Nurse Jayne and come to the clinic if I can help you with any concerns or illnesses.